VexTheGr8/VexTheGr8/README.md

 - 👋 Hi, I’m @VexTheGr8
-- 👀 I’m interested in Minecraft/Discord developement
+- I’m interested in Minecraft/Discord developement
-- I'm currently learning Java
+- I'm currently refreshing on CSS
 - I’m looking to collaborate on any projects related to Minecraft plugins/datapacks or mods
-- 📫 Reach me on Discord @ VexTheGr!8#4051
+- 📫 Reach me on Discord @ VexTheGr8!8#4051